rubenarcos2/proyecto_daw/backend/gesmerca/README.md

 $ npm install
 ```

+4. Configure database credentials.

+## Migration database and initialization

+Run `php artisan migrate` to create and initialise the database, which will create and populate all parameterisation and example products.

 ## Development server

 Run `php artisan serve` for a dev server.
 Navigate to `http://localhost:8000/`.
 The app will automatically reload if you change any of the source files.